 Brioche Buns

-(ContainsEggs)Kosher Salt
+Salt

-Pepper
+Black Pepper

-4 teaspoon
+4 teaspoon (tsp)

 Cooking Oil

-• Wash and dry produce. • Trim and thinly slice cucumber on a diagonal. • Place cucumber in a medium, microwave-safe bowl with half the ponzu and season with ¼ tsp sugar (½ tsp for 4 servings), a big pinch of salt, and pepper.
+• Wash and dry produce. • Trim and thinly slice cucumber on a diagonal. • Place cucumber in a medium microwave-safe bowl with half the ponzu and season with ¼ tsp sugar (½ tsp for 4 servings), a big pinch of salt, and pepper.
 Microwave for 30 seconds, then set aside to pickle, tossing occasionally, until ready to serve.

 • In a small bowl, combine half the soy sauce, remaining ponzu, and ¼ tsp sugar (½ tsp for 4 servings). • Pat chicken* dry with paper towels.
-Place between two large pieces of plastic wrap.
+Place between 2 large pieces of plastic wrap.
 Pound with a mallet or rolling pin until chicken is about ½ inch thick.
 Season all over with salt and pepper. • Heat a drizzle of oil in a large pan over medium-high heat.
 Add chicken; cook until browned and cooked through, 2-3 minutes per side.
 Turn off heat and add ponzu-soy mixture; turn to coat.

 Chicken is fully cooked when internal temperature reaches 165°.